pixelcog/parallax.js/README.md

 ## Contributing

+To get started developing parallax.js [Grunt](http://gruntjs.com/getting-started) and its dependencies need to be installed.

+Once Grunt is installed, within the project's root directory, install project dependencies with `npm install`.

+From there, run `grunt watch` and develop the `lib/parallax.js`.
+This will generate `lib/parallax.mq.js`.

-If you have a pull request you would like to submit, please ensure that you update the minified version of the library along with your code changes.
-This project uses [uglifyjs](https://www.npmjs.com/package/uglify-js) to perform code compression.
+If you have a pull request you would like to submit, please ensure that you update the minified versions of the library along with your code changes.
+Run `grunt` to perform code concatenation and compression, essentially updating the minified versions of the parallax.js.

-Please use the following command:

-	uglifyjs parallax.js --comments -m -c -o parallax.min.js

 LICENSE